hydrovorobey/WayDown/README.md

 - following libs are required: copula (>= 1.0-1), markovchain (>= 0.8.5-4), lubridate (>= 1.7.10)
 - input data requirements:
     - no missing values are allowed in daily data
-    - missing values are allowed in sub-daily data, but the model will freez/crash if for each at least few full days with precipitation events (without NAs) will not be found
+    - missing values are allowed in sub-daily data, but the model will freeze/crash if at least few full days with precipitation events (without NAs) will not be found for each month

 *Publications*:
 - xxx